 The University Libraries advances the mission of Southwest Baptist University by building collaborative relationships; nurturing scholarship; providing information access and instruction; encouraging curiosity, exploration, discovery, and knowledge creation; and supporting learning in and beyond the university.

-We bring the library to you.
 The University Libraries integrates dynamic, user-centered services with the teaching, learning, and researching needs of the University community.

 The University Libraries: